juanantonio284/simple_bash/sed.md

 ### Delimiting Characters

-In the previous example, he `/` characters are used to delimit the new and old strings.
+In the previous example, the `/` characters are used to delimit the new and old strings.
 You can choose to use another character, as in:

 ```Bash